volumio/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - [X] Discover receivers on the network for config option drop down
 - [X] Change receiver volume after power on
 - [X] Tidy logging
-- [ ] Change receiver to "Line 1" channel after power on
+- [X] Change receiver to "Line 1" channel after power on
+- [X] Input from dropdown
-- [ ] Input from dropdown
+- [ ] Prevent the power/volume/input command from being sent on track change (delay check for new state?)
 - [ ] Improve host/ip config UI if possible

 ## Known issues